Updated: Aug 30

 Barring injury, exercise really is the answer to a great number of ailments.

-Future articles on exercise will address things like establishing a home gym inexpensively, women's fitness, kids and weight training (a good idea)...
+Future articles on exercise will address things like the anatomy of a basic strength conditioning circuit, establishing a home gym inexpensively, women's fitness, kids and weight training (a good idea)...